WICG/attribution-reporting-api/flexible_event_config.md

 ### Summary Buckets and Multiple Trigger Specs

-The trigger registration could also support three additional fields: `trigger_specs`, `summary_operator` and `summary_bucket` that would allow each source regisration supporting multiple trigger specs per registration and the ability to summarize report values and trade off noise with data granularity.
+The trigger registration could also support three additional fields: `trigger_specs`, `summary_operator`, and `summary_bucket` that would allow each source regisration supporting multiple trigger specs per registration and the ability to summarize report values and trade off noise with data granularity.

 ```jsonc